 - If the CC2531 is far away, try moving it closer to the coordinator (or a known-good router) and testing again.

 - Try re-pairing the CC2531 with your coordinator.
+To re-pair: Power on, press and hold down the S2 button for 5 seconds.

 You can also control the green/red LED on the CC2531 with HA service calls (light.turn_on), which also tests the connectivity between the router and the coordinator: